grafana/grafana/docs/README.md

 ### Edit the side menu

-The side menu is automtically build from the file structure.
+The side menu is automatically build from the file structure.
 Use the [weight](https://gohugo.io/templates/lists/#by-weight) front matter parameter to order pages.

 ### Add images